Resource Users#

 ]

-To search for users with usernames that contain Brian
+To search for users with usernames that contain Brian, append ?name=*Brian* to the school

 resource.
 The search is case-insensitive.
 The URL would be: https://<fqdn>/ucsschool/kelvin/v1/users/?name=%2ABrian%2A